renrengabas/rcdland.com/README.md

 cd new-site
 bundle install

+4. Add _layouts and _includes folders for boilertemplate and header/footer template

+5. 'assets' folder should contain the following files source images, js scripts, and css styles.

-4. Serve Your Site Locally
+6. Serve Your Site Locally Using:

 "bundle exec jekyll serve"

 Open your browser and go to:
 http://localhost:4000

+Always include these files on gitignore:
+- _site
+- .sass-cache
+- .jekyll-cache
+- .jekyll-metadata
+- vendor
+- Gemfile.lock

 Launching Jekyll in new branch: